crate/crate/blackbox/docs/sql/statements/create-repository.rst

 **account**
   | *Type:*    ``text``

   The Azure Storage account name.
+Note that this setting is masked and thus will not be visible when querying the ``sys.repositories`` table.

 **key**
   | *Type:*    ``text``

   The Azure Storage account secret key.
+Note that this setting is masked and thus will not be visible when querying the ``sys.repositories`` table.

 **endpoint_suffix**
   | *Type:*    ``text``